radial/core-busyboxplus/README.md

       scp sftp smtp smtps telnet tftp
     * Features: IPv6 Largefile NTLM SSL libz TLS-SRP

-My goal was to make a lightweight busybox-based volume-containers that have the ability to access other containers/servers/web-locations to grab and update configuration using these various cannonical tools.
+My goal was to make lightweight busybox-based volume-containers that have the ability to access other containers/servers/web-locations to grab and update configuration using these various cannonical tools.
 The possibilities are pretty extensive!